Ex 3- Run-away River

 The chords today are C, Dm, Em, F and G. If you choose to sing, it will help with the memorisation of the melody.
 Singing also allows you to add your own melodic rhythm, making the piece of music a little more exciting.

 The following representation shows the exact interval and finger placements for both right and left hands.
 This is not to be used as a crutch, you use it to work out what your hands are doing.
+In future lessons, the left hand is not going to be shown as you'll learn to develop your own left hand accompaniment.

 C Dm Em Dm